Totes5706/HackTheBox/README.md

 ```
-We see here mostly uninteresting files, and there is also no administrative access.
-It would be a good idea at this point to iterate to the next share.
+We see here mostly system files, however no flag is found.

 Trying the remaining shares: